 With coronavirus requiring social distancing between humans, new puppy owners are finding it harder to make sure their puppy learns about the great big world.
 But it is possible to provide your puppy with much-needed experiences even while you're social distancing — and have fun while doing it!

-According to the CDC, there is no current evidence that our pets can spread the coronavirus to humans and there have been no reported cases of pets becoming sick with COVID-19.
+According to the CDC, there is no current evidence that our pets can spread the coronavirus to humans.
 However, it's important to not put yourself or others at risk while working on puppy socialization.
 Practice appropriate social distancing, wash your hands after interacting with pets, and sanitize often.
-(Check out the University of Illinois School of Veterinary Medicine's informative FAQ on pets and COVID-19 here for more information.)
+Check out the University of Illinois School of Veterinary Medicine's informative FAQ on pets and COVID-19 here for more information.

 Don't Wait Until It's Too Late to Socialize Your Puppy